youngbeen/workit/README.md

 ### Fast labels tagging by `##`

-Whenever you input something in `##` pair, the content inside will be fixed into labels and automatically be merged into current labels. e.g.
+When you input something in `##` pair, the content inside will be fixed into labels and automatically be merged into current labels. e.g.

 ```string
 Task content blahblah...#tag1,tag-2#